Skip to content

 1. First, choose your discussion space.
 We used Slack: it’s something I’m familiar with and use pretty much daily, it’s very intuitive and learners join by invitation only.
 Other suggestions from the DFTB team include WhatsApp and Google Hangouts.

 2. Invite your learners.
 I sent email invitations to all our trainees and consultants.
-Our next session will include the rest of the PED team.
+The rest of the PED team will also be included in our next session.

 3. Set some simple rules of engagement and explain how the session will work.

-4. Post some pre-learning material.
-Using the DFTB head injuries in children guide, I uploaded a mix of blog posts, articles, podcasts and conference videos for the learners to read, listen to and watch before the live event.
+4. I posted some pre-learning material.
+Using the DFTB Head Injuries in Children guide, I uploaded a mix of blog posts, articles, podcasts, and conference videos for the learners to read, listen to, and watch before the live event.

 5. Set a date and time.
 Two hours on a Wednesday morning, our usual PED teaching, was perfect.

-It was a fun learning session with some really great evidence-based and practice-challenging conversations.
-It’ll work perfectly for a virtual journal club too, exactly our plan for next week.
-This was an incredibly rewarding teaching experience and I’ll definitely be using it again.
+It was a fun learning session with some great evidence-based and practice-challenging conversations.
+It’ll work perfectly for a virtual journal club, too, which is exactly our plan for next week.
+This was an incredibly rewarding teaching experience, and I’ll definitely be using it again.

 DFTB modules

-A little word about the library of paediatric modules being developed by DFTB to help educators around the world provide excellent quality, up-to-date and evidence-backed teaching sessions on all things Paediatric Emergency Medicine.
-These are incredibly versatile, with pre-learning packages, case-based discussion guides and simulation packages.
+A little word about the library of paediatric modules developed by DFTB to help educators worldwide provide excellent quality, up-to-date and evidence-backed teaching sessions on all things Paediatric Emergency Medicine.
+These are incredibly versatile, with pre-learning, case-based discussion guides and simulation packages.
 And they are 100% adaptable for virtual learning.
-Watch this space for more information.

 Open forums

-Splicing fun into gamified education is a wonderful way to maintain staff morale.
+Splicing fun into gamified education is a beautiful way to maintain staff morale.
 One way to do this is by running a live interactive quiz using voting and polling software.

-There are many time-independent tasks you can signpost your learners towards: you could write a Google Forms quiz and send the link to your learners and watch the answers flood in, or you could choose from the wide-reaching library of FOAMed out there.
-Have a look at the #DFTBquiz, n=1, or choose a couple of DFTB, Radiopedia, RCEMlearning or LITFL quizzes for your team (other quizzes also available ).
+You can signpost your learners towards many time-independent tasks: you could write a Google Forms quiz and send the link to your learners and watch the answers flood in, or you could choose from the wide-reaching library of FOAMed out there.
+Look at the #DFTBquiz, n=1, or choose a couple of DFTB, Radiopedia, RCEMlearning or LITFL quizzes for your team (other quizzes also available ).

 Pre-recorded teaching

-Sometimes bringing your learners together in the same virtual space at the same time is just impractical, particularly with staggered rosters and increasing clinical demands.
-Pre-record your teaching and then share with your learners, either on a hidden YouTube channel or on a shared workspace.
-Have a look at the comments thread to Eric Levi’s tweet about just that.
+Sometimes, bringing your learners together in the same virtual space at the same time is impractical, particularly with staggered rosters and increasing clinical demands.
+Pre-record your teaching and then share it with your learners, either on a hidden YouTube channel or on a shared workspace.
+Look at the comments thread to Eric Levi’s tweet about just that.

 Virtual skills and drills